Physical characteristics of metronidazole

 Metronidazole is usually available in the form of tablets, capsules, creams, and intravenous solutions.
 It is important to follow your healthcare provider’s instructions carefully when taking metronidazole to ensure the best possible outcome and to minimize the risk of side effects.

-See also Does metronidazole cure chlamydia
+See also Medicine similar to metronidazole

 Chemical Structure and Formula